samgoree/samgoree.github.io/_posts/2021-10-02-art-history-visualization.md

 ---
 layout: default
 title: Visualizing the Contour of an Artist's Career
-excerpt: I made some visualizations of art images over time!
-I think they have some interesting qualities which are worth discussing.
+excerpt: I made some visualizations of art images over time using an interesting algorithm!
+I think they have some provocative qualities which are worth discussing.
 My code is on Github so you can make plots like these too if you want.
 ---

 # Visualizing the Contour of an Artist's Career With Dynamic Programming

-tl;dr I made some visualizations of art images over time!
-I think they have some interesting qualities which are worth discussing.
+tl;dr I made some visualizations of art images over time using an interesting algorithm!
+I think they have some provocative qualities which are worth discussing.
 My [code is on Github](https://github.com/samgoree/art-history-visualization/) so you can make plots like these too if you want.

 <img src="{{site.baseurl}}/assets/images/art_history_visualization/rothko.png" alt="Two graphs of the paintings of mark rothko plotted by time, colorfulness and complexity" style="width: 100%; height: 100%"/>